Stephen Weaver AM

 Australian Operational Service Medal – Border Protection

-Defence Long Service Medal with 2 clasps
+Defence Long Service Medal with 1st and 2nd clasps

 Australian Defence Medal